sentrygunlv3/steam-hour-counter/README.md

 # Steam Hour Counter

 counts steam hours when a non steam program is running\
-so you can use the non steam version of blender and have steam count hours for blender
+so you can for example use the non steam version of blender and have steam count hours

-you need the `libsteam_api.so` file in the build folder for the subprocess to work\
+to install you need to copy a `libsteam_api.so` file to the project root\
-`build-run`
+and then run `./install` to install the daemon/service files\
+then you can enable and start it